GDi Servicing: Don't let carbon build-up become a big issue

 - Add a fuel system cleaner to maintain the condition of the GDi system.

-Diagnosing carbon build-up
+How to diagnosing carbon build-up

 Unfortunately, many vehicle owners aren’t aware of the need for regular servicing until it’s too late and their check engine light comes on.
 In this instance there are some simple procedures you can perform to diagnose carbon build-up: